vicrucann/vicrucann.github.io/_portfolio/cherish.md

 **Note**: `Cherish` is currently under development.

-{% include gallery caption="This is a sample gallery to go along with this case study." %}
+{% include gallery caption="`Cherish` screenshots." %}

-Description continuation.
+`Cherish` is an open source project.
+For its code, check the [corresponding github repository](https://github.com/vicrucann/cherish).